 - Formulate practical solutions to assist in preventing and reducing graffiti.

 - Develop Skills The competition involves the development of higher-order thinking skills such as problem solving and critical thinking capabilities to ensure that our youth are able to play a positive part in the community.
 The competition promotes student enquiry into topical issues that affect the community and society as a whole.
-It prepares them to live in the 21st century.

 - Teacher Acknowledgment All teachers who participate will receive a certificate of commendation.